 Chronic Obstructive Pulmonary Disease (COPD) is a debilitating lung disease, meaning that it worsens over time without proper treatment and symptom management.
 The progression of the disease goes through four stages, from mild to very severe.
 It is characterized by a restriction of airflow into and out of the lungs that makes breathing difficult.
 COPD is the umbrella term for sufferers who have been diagnosed with or show signs of emphysema and/or chronic bronchitis.
-Stem cell treatment for COPD is an emerging option for people suffering from this condition.
+Cellular treatment for COPD is an emerging option for people suffering from this condition.

 Treatment for COPD